Gymnophoria/Calculator/README.md

 Tested on Ubuntu 18.04 LTS; probably works for most versions of Linux.
 Created as the course project for SRJC's CS 12 (Assembly) class in the Spring 2021 term.

-To compile, simply `make main` and then run from terminal with `./main`.
+To compile, simply `make calculator` and then run from terminal with `./calculator`.
 The Makefile is set up for yasm and ld.

 ## Features
  - Five operations supported: